 Smoking in pregnancy is a significant health problem for the mother and the baby.
-Many women who smoke will quit by themselves before becoming pregnant and others will stop once their pregnancy is confirmed; other pregnant women will need considerable support to stop smoking successfully.
+Many women who smoke will quit by themselves before becoming pregnant and others will stop once their pregnancy is confirmed.
+However, other pregnant women will need considerable support to stop smoking successfully.

 This NCSCT Standard Treatment Programme (STP) for Pregnant Women describes the components of a structured individual face-to-face smoking cessation intervention with a pregnant woman who smokes.